hospitaljobsin/hospitaljobsin/README.md

 - we can add other tools too, like showing current applications, saved jobs etc

 # TODO- recruiter portal
+- feature: save job as draft
+- jobs: add open positions and display it in UI
 - add applications feature
     - custom application form that can be created for each job
 - list applications